flor0/nextcloud-docker/README.md

     'timeout' => 0.0,
 ),
 ```

-### Editing nginx.conf
-You may also have to replace `example.com` with your own domain or multiple domains in the nginx.conf file.

 ### Enabling system cron (optional)
 Nextcloud must perform background tasks.
 The best way to do that is to use cron.
 However, on docker this is not easily doable.
 Here the host will perform the cronjobs required.